intecture/book/src/ch05-02-07-reference-api-payload.md

 payload[::action]
 ```

 Note that the `::action` is optional.
-If it is omitted, the [default binary/code file](ch05-05-reference-projects.html#Bootstrap%20files) will be executed.
+If it is omitted, the default binary/code file, called a [bootstrap](ch05-05-reference-projects.html#bootstrap-files), will be executed.

 ### Example